-Are Los Angeles’ malls COVID-19 super-spreaders?
+Are Los Angeles’s malls COVID-19 superspreaders?

 How much malls and retail stores specifically contributed to January’s exponential surge is hard to know–as is the extent of the damage that heedless shopping this winter continues to inflict on both consumers and retail employees.
 Even less clear are the reasons behind the decisions made by the Los Angeles County Department of Public Health (LAC DPH) to keep up a steady flow of consumers to retail—big box and mom and pop alike.
 The only certainty, according to some critics, is that the policy has been fatally flawed.
 (Pasadena and Long Beach are located in Los Angeles County but have their own independent health departments, which have mostly followed the county’s example on store closures.)

 Large chain stores in L.A.
 County, including 364 employees at nine Home Depots and 635 employees at a total of 18 Targets, have seen major outbreaks accounting for hundreds of infections.
-And the Los Cerritos Center mall saw 49 staff members infected at three of its stores: Nordstrom, Amazon Books and Apple Los Cerritos.
-But retail establishments are one of many types of workplaces throughout the county hobbled by the uncontrolled spread of the virus — and LAC DPH officials haven’t released contact tracing data showing where they think transmissions have been occurring.
+And the Los Cerritos Center mall saw 49 staff members infected at three of its stores: Nordstrom, Amazon Books, and Apple Los Cerritos.
+But retail establishments are one of many types of workplaces throughout the county hobbled by the uncontrolled spread of the virus—and LAC DPH officials haven’t released contact tracing data showing where they think transmissions have been occurring.

 Eight percent of the people who contracted COVID-19 and who were employed at the time worked in retail, according to the Los Angeles Times, citing data provided by Dr. Jeffrey Gunzenhauser, the county’s chief medical officer.
 But that figure predates the full impact of the holiday shopping season on L.A.’s overwhelmed intensive care units and emergency departments.
 And the county health department was unable to provide more up-to-date figures.
 L.A. has seen a cumulative total of more than one million coronavirus infections since the start of the outbreak last March—with more than half of them reported since Black Friday.